aprsworld/mqttLocalLogger/mqttLocalLoggerCSV.README.md

 mqttLocalLoggerCSV subscribes to one or more mqtt topics and logs to one csv file.
 The configuration files contains information on subscription topics, columns, and methods.
+If the --display-herz is used then data is not logged but is displayed to the screen using ncurses.

 ## Installation